revo23/Sigma-Rules-in-Splunk/README.md

 26. Add `renderXml = true` to inputs.conf

-27. Powershell not logging Commandlines (big problems as alot of the sigma rules leverage on `CommandLine contains`)
+27. Powershell not logging CommandLines (big problems as alot of the sigma rules leverage on `CommandLine contains`)

 28.